-Located in the U.S. state of Hawai’i in the Pacific Ocean, Mana Road is a very scenic drive.
-It’s one of the locals' best kept secrets.
+Located in the U.S. state of Hawai’i in the Pacific Ocean, the scenic Mana Road is one of the locals' best kept secrets.
 This is a road that you don’t want to go alone.
 Be warned, this is not for the faint of heart.

 Is Mana Road dangerous?

 The red dirt road up the mountain can be dangerous, particularly in bad weather.
 The road is narrow and steep.
 You cannot take a rental car on this road, even a 4WD (strictly prohibited by rental car companies, even for their 4WD rentals).
 If the weather is good, you don't even need 4wd.
 Ground clearance is needed though, there are big ruts in a couple spots.
 If the weather has been bad, or turns bad, the trip could be quite an adventure.
 Ground clearance is needed but there are big ruts in a couple spots.
 The terrain is muddy and it is better to avoid this route when it is raining a lot.
 Be prepared for erratic weather from strong winds to rain or sun.
 But the views are worth it.
 Bring plenty of water and fuel.